-With the help of the map of Kenya given on page 185 of the Learner's Book and an Atlas, let the learners locate and name areas where dairy cattle are practiced.
+With the help of the map of Kenya given in the Learner's Book and an Atlas, let the learners locate and name areas where dairy cattle are practiced.

-Let learners use the photographs given on page 186 of the Learner's Book to identify some of the types of dairy cattle reared in Kenya.
+Let learners use the photographs given in the Learner's Book to identify some of the types of dairy cattle reared in Kenya.
 They should then look for more photographs showing other breeds of dairy cattle reared in Kenya.

-Activity 10.29 on page 186 of the Learner's Book should be the basis of group discussion during the lesson.
+Activity 10.29 in the Learner's Book should be the basis of group discussion during the lesson.
 As they present their findings after the discussion, a representative from each group should be tasked to write a summary of their findings on the board.